Share this publication

 The Calabar Carnival Parade features 50,000 costumed revellers who perform in five major carnival bands and 10 non-competing bands.
 The parade sees the carnival groups compete against each other in hopes of winning the title for the Best Band.

 The parade takes place over a 12km parade route and it is quite a spectacle.
-It is filled will colour, sparkle, DJs, live musicians, steel bands, incredible floats and costumes.
+It is filled with colour, sparkle, DJs, live musicians, steel bands, incredible floats and costumes.
 Hundreds of thousands line the streets to watch the parade and the atmosphere is electric.

 The 2019 Calabar Carnival Band of the Year